samplezzz/Kalaha/README.md

 However, the implementation of the Web Socket that I ended up using turned out to be unstable, that is the frontend occassionally does not make a successfull connection with the server and keeps on hanging.

 A temporary solution for this problem, that I have implemented, is to retry the connection upon failure.
 In practise the connection succeeds after the first retry and makes it possible to play the game.
 In regular business circumstances I would use this temporary solution, as in the presentation of this assignment, to demo the game to the stakeholders and allow them to express feedback on the functionality.
-I would communicate this technical debt and work on resolving it in the following sprints.
+I would communicate this technical debt and work on resolving it in following sprints.

 To achieve a stable and proper final implementation, I would change Spring Web Socket configuration to communicate over `ws://` instead of `http://` protocol and I would change frontend's Web Socket library to [@stomp/stompjs](https://www.npmjs.com/package/@stomp/stompjs), which does not allow `http://` and cannot be used with the current implementation.